-Basin Current Issues The Coastline: North Coast • Eutrophication: Inputs of nutrients to coastal areas from waste treatment facilities, nonpoint sources in watersheds (such as from agriculture), and the atmosphere (Lamu) • Habitat modification: Undertaking of infrastructural projects at the coastal line which involve dredging, mangrove clearance tends to modify the ecosystem. • Relative severity of threat to coastal and coral resources.
+Basin Current Issues The Coastline: North Coast • Eutrophication: Inputs of nutrients to coastal areas from waste treatment facilities, nonpoint sources in watersheds (such a from agriculture), and the atmosphere (Lamu) • Habitat modification: Undertaking of infrastructural projects at the coastal line which involve dredging, mangrove clearanc tends to modify the ecosystem • Relative severity of threat to coastal and coral resources.
 In Kenya's coastal regions, human activity has taken its toll.
-In a ranking of the world's most diverse and most threatened reef habitats, Kenya's reefs appear - highlighted in red to indicate the highest level of threat. • Exploitation of resources: Kenya's fishing industry is comprised largely of artisanal and small-scale fisheries; nevertheless, the fisheries close to the coast are overexploited, due to increasing numbers of fishermen and to the destructive practices, including fine mesh nets, uncontrolled spearfishing, and weighted seine nets.
-Farther out, trawlers from China, Japan, and South Korea are increasingly fishing Kenya's marine resources. • Mangroves in Kenya are cleared for subsistence activities, some shrimp aquaculture, and salt production.
-The larger patches of remaining mangroves are found round the Kiunga Marine Reserve, near Lamu, from Diani to Shimoni, and near Kilifi. • Thousands of tourists, many from wealthy European countries, also visit the coasts every year.
-These visitors, while welcomed for the revenue they bring, demand resort-quality treatment during their stay, which requires higher consumption of water, energy, and other resources, and creates greater amounts of wastes, in the already underserved coastal areas. • Toxic effects: This is contributed by the deep-sea waste disposal, pollution from agro-chemicals, effluent discharge etc. • Global climate change and variability - erratic tropical climate characteristics have led to periods of excess rainfall, which causes periods of drought, which affect the residents of the coast region like in northern Lamu county. • Shoreline erosion and hazardous storms - due to the nature of some sections of the Kenyan coastline, wave action has been observed to cause erosion of the fossil coral reef.
-This is usually exacerbated by the tropical storm season of the Indian Ocean. • Pathogens and toxins affecting human health - due to an explosion in population growth at some urban centers along the coastline like Lamu Island, inadequate urban infrastructure has led to poor sanitation, promoting harmful pathogens which cause maladies like frequent cholera outbreaks. • Isolated Watershed studies: Lack of a coordinated governmental and donor agencies activities and research of watershed management increases the potential inherent in this threat.
-Coastline: North Coast (Kilifi) Projects being implemented are done in an ad-hoc way, independently of each other hence overlooking the cumulative impacts of these projects on the sum-total ability of the basin's ecosystem services.
-The projects have been undergoing independent Environmental Impact Assessments without subjecting all PPPs along the basin to a Strategic Environmental Assessment Competing Water Demands - there is a strong competition for water resources among many different actors: irrigation, fishing, horticulture, rice production, hydropower, domestic water use, and drinking water supply for major towns. • Extreme Weather Fluctuations - climate change is expected in the long-term to increase the rainfall in the basin, but with increased
+In ranking of the world's most diverse and most threatened reef habitats, Kenya's reefs appear - highlighted in red to indicat the highest level of threat. • Exploitation of resources: Kenya's fishing industry is comprised largely of artisanal and small-scale fisheries; nevertheless, th fisheries close to the coast are overexploited, due to increasing numbers of fishermen and to the destructive practices including fine mesh nets, uncontrolled spearfishing, and weighted seine nets.
+Farther out, trawlers from China, Japan, an South Korea are increasingly fishing Kenya's marine resources. • Mangroves in Kenya are cleared for subsistence activities, some shrimp aquaculture, and salt production.
+The larger patche of remaining mangroves are found round the Kiunga Marine Reserve, near Lamu, from Diani to Shimoni, and near Kilifi. • Thousands of tourists, many from wealthy European countries, also visit the coasts every year.
+These visitors, while welcome for the revenue they bring, demand resort-quality treatment during their stay, which requires higher consumption of wate energy, and other resources, and creates greater amounts of wastes, in the already underserved coastal areas. • Toxic effects: This is contributed by the deep-sea waste disposal, pollution from agro-chemicals, effluent discharge etc. • Global climate change and variability - erratic tropical climate characteristics have led to periods of excess rainfall, whic causes periods of drought, which affect the residents of the coast region like in northern Lamu county. • Shoreline erosion and hazardous storms - due to the nature of some sections of the Kenyan coastline, wave action has bee observed to cause erosion of the fossil coral reef.
+This is usually exacerbated by the tropical storm season of the Indian Ocear Pathogens and toxins affecting human health - due to an explosion in population growth at some urban centers along th coastline like Lamu Island, inadequate urban infrastructure has led to poor sanitation, promoting harmful pathogens whic cause maladies like frequent cholera outbreaks. • Isolated Watershed studies: Lack of a coordinated governmental and donor agencies activities and research of watershe management increases the potential inherent in this threat.